 Interface

 The Interface metric has a lot of variation due to each company's approach to a bike's controls, display, and battery.
-We measure the display, how easy the data is to read in bright and dim lighting, and investigate how customizable the displayed data is.
+We measure the size of the display, note how easy the data is to read in bright and dim lighting, and investigate how customizable the displayed data is.
 We use the controls while riding the bike to assess their intuitiveness and ergonomics.
-We assess how easy it is to remove the battery is assessed for charging and security purposes.
+We assess how easy it is to remove the battery for charging and security purposes.
+We also download and use any available apps that often let you change the bike class, customize power settings, and even locate the bike.

 Assembly